benjaminion/LLL_docs/lll_abi.rst

 Passing data to a function
 --------------------------

-When calling a function in a contract all the necessary information is contained in the "call data" that forms part of the transaction.
+When calling a function in a contract, all the necessary information is contained in the "call data" that forms part of the transaction.
 You can check the length of the call data with ``(calldatasize)`` - this evaluates to the number of bytes of call data available.
 Reading beyond the end of the call